WordPress/gutenberg/packages/scripts/README.md

 ### Debugging tests

-One common use-case for passing node arguments is debugging your tests.
+One common use-case for passing Node.js options is debugging your tests.

 Tests can be debugged by any [inspector client](https://nodejs.org/en/docs/guides/debugging-getting-started/#inspector-clients) that supports the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).